oclipa/reactjs-cheat-sheet/README.md

 **Securing the Firebase Config**

-The firebase configuration settings are not designed to be hidden; no matter what steps you take, the settings will be publically available once loaded into a browser.
+The Firebase configuration settings are not designed to be hidden; no matter what steps you take, the settings will be publically available once loaded into a browser.

 In any event, if you want to avoid making the configuration accessible in source control, the standard approach is to store the config in a separate file.
 This file can then be excluded from source control.